official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 stupidity.
 The test would be whether there was a pattern of obstruction or deceit … Washington realised that the Council would need to review the position and decide

-147 Minute Manning to Wechsberg and Rycroft, 6 October 2002, ‘Prime Minister’s Conversation with Foreign Secretary on 5 October’.
+[^147]: Minute Manning to Wechsberg and Rycroft, 6 October 2002, ‘Prime Minister’s Conversation with
-148 Letter Manning to McDonald, 8 October 2002, ‘Iraq: Conversation with Condi Rice’.
+[^148]: Letter Manning to McDonald, 8 October 2002, ‘Iraq: Conversation with Condi Rice’.
-149 Telegram 254 Cairo to FCO London, 8 October 2002, ‘Iraq: Foreign Secretary’s Meeting with French Foreign Minister, Paris 7 October’.
+[^149]: Telegram 254 Cairo to FCO London, 8 October 2002, ‘Iraq: Foreign Secretary’s Meeting with French
-150 Telegram 1924 UKMIS New York to FCO London, 7 October 2002, ‘Iraq: Security Council Resolution(s)’.
+[^150]: Telegram 1924 UKMIS New York to FCO London, 7 October 2002, ‘Iraq: Security Council

 277

 3.5 | Development of UK strategy and options, September to November 2002 –  the negotiation of resolution 1441what to do next.
 And this was the solution to the French worry about automaticity.
 In practice, we all knew that if Blix were unable to do the job, the Security Council would have to meet to consult.
-There was thus bound to be a second stage in the UN process …”151
+There was thus bound to be a second stage in the UN process …”[^151]

 427. Sir David suggested that the resolution might say something to the effect that the Security Council “would consult and decide”.
 He told Mr de La Sablière that the “time